 Rare combination of the 40c Douart de Lagree and 50c “Sport” stamp on a registered letter sent by the Asia Life Insurance Company.
 An attempted delivery of the letter was made on March 13th, 1946 and because it could not be delivered it was returned on April 15th, 1946 (as documented by two manuscript comments on the back).
 The front carries two hand stamps that state: “Phat Lan Chat” which means “Delivery Impossible” and “Gia Lai Nguoi Gui which stands for “Return to sender”.
 A French hand stamp which states “return to sender” was also added.

 Registered letter mailed inside of Hanoi featuring a block of four of the 50C value over-paying the required registered letter tariff of 90C.
-So, either this letter was heavier than the standard 20g or was of philatelic origin.
+So, either this letter was quite a bit heavier than the standard 20g or was of philatelic origin.

 Here is another registered letter sent by the Compagnie Franco American A’Assurance on January 26, 1946.
 It has an arrival cancel on the back date January 28, 1946.
 It is oversized and was much heavier than the standard letter rate allowed (original contents preserved).
 It carries a block of four each of the 15c value (black overprint), the 30c value with the rare 12:12 perforation as well as a pair of the $1 (1 Piastre) value for a total postage of $3.80.
 The latter is extremely rare on cover and would only have been used for such large/heavy letters or on packages.
 As a result most of them were discarded or did not survive the tropical climate.